-Also chlorophyll-a concentration is a proxy for phytoplankton biomass and is not a direct measure of it.
-The same chlorophyll-a concentration can be reported for a water mass with low abundance of large phytoplankton or high abundance of small phytoplankton.
-Using algorithms and ancillary measurements, some passes at particle size can be obtained through intense "human-in-the-loop" post-processing; however, this level of effort is beyond the scope of the OOI program.
-In addition, only the light harvesting pigment of chlorophyll-a fluorescence is measured by this method, and no estimate of the presence or abundance of accessory pigments is included, which can be diagnostic of phytoplankton community groups; and the photosystem 'health' of the phytoplankton assemblage is also not assessed with this method, as may be possible with other types of fluorometry.
+Also chlorophyll a concentration is a proxy for phytoplankton biomass and is not a direct measure of it.
+The same chlorophyll a concentration can be reported for a water mass with low abundance of large phytoplankton or high abundance of small phytoplankton.
+Using algorithms and ancillary measurements some passes at particle size can be obtained through intense human in the loop post-processing - which is entirely beyond the scope of the OOI program.
+In addition, only the light harvesting pigment of chlorophyll a fluorescence is measured by this method, and no estimate of the presence or abundance of accessory pigments is included, which can be diagnostic of phytoplankton community groups; and the photosystem 'health' of the phytoplankton assemblage is also not assessed with this method, as may be possible with other types of fluorometry.

-Appendix D

-Sample Factory Characterization Sheet
+Appendix D Sample Factory Characterization Sheet